 3. How to Use to Trim off Flat Surfaces?

 Using an oscillating multi-tool is not tough if you have proper guidance.
 When working, sometimes some extra edges have to be trimmed off.
 For example, when making a wooden cabinet and you might have miscalculated and cut a piece of trim slightly longer than it should have been, this is when you can use an oscillating tool to trim off the excess.

 You simply have to use a straightedge as a guide for the blade which you are using with the oscillating tool to trim off the small piece.
+If your cabinet was trimmed then you can remove trim with a trim removal tool.
 It is essential to be careful and not let the blade gouge the straight edge when cutting.